pinobatch/numism/docs/gb_coins.md

 following `halt` will be read twice: as two instructions or as an opcode and its operand.

-Because all emulators tested so far behave the same way as Game Boy, stage 1 does not test it.
-Stage 2 may test it so that later tests relying on more precise timing can cover `di halt`.
+Because NO$GMB, VBA-M, and mGBA behave the same way as Game Boy, stage 1 does not test it.
+KiGB fails.
+Thus Stage 2 will test it so that later tests relying on more precise timing can use `di halt`.

 Instruction timing
 ------------------